charlie-casserly/charlie-casserly/README.md

 # Background

-Motivated Software Engineer and lifelong lover of tech with expertise in multiple languages, microservices, database migrations, and the development and testing of web applications.
-Fast learner whose strengths lie in technical expertise, logical thinking, and self-sufficiency.
+Motivated Software Engineer and lifelong lover of tech with near 2 years experience developing applications using JVM languages - Scala, Java, Kotlin.
+Fast learner whose strengths lie in problem solving, logical thinking, and self-sufficiency, excelling at mastering foreign skills quickly and efficiently.
-Currently employed as a Senior Associate Software Engineer at iManage, working in the backend-for-frontend and database services to help develop a document management and search domain application.
+Currently employed as a Software Engineer at iManage, working in the backend-for-frontend and database services to help develop a document management and search domain application.
+Knowledgeable in Object Oriented Programming, Functional Programming, event sourcing/CQRS, testing, NoSQL, GraphQL.

 # Employment